Lukenar11/MoleculeOS/docs/STYLES.md

 <br> (both in the scripting language community and in the system programming community) and should be written out clearly and self-explanatorily.
 - Even if only a header is needed, you must create an empty source file containing the header comment and an include statement for the header,
 <br>to maintain a consistent file structure.
+- The empty .cpp file contains only header includes and header comments.

 Every file follows this exact structure:
 1. **Header comment**